hex108/leetcode/NOTES.md

 ## Recover Binary Search Tree
 The easy way to solve it is that do a in-order traversal and store the nodes into a vector, then find which two nodes are in the wrong place.
 Think how it works clearly(it is really very important), then think how could we implement it without vector.
 And I get the answer.

+## Subsets II
+The key point is dealing with duplicates.
+Please see code.